marklidenberg/context-dep/README.md

 ## Notes

-- Top-level dict args are converted to sorted tuples under the hood for caching
+- Top-level dict arguments are converted to sorted tuples when computing cache keys (the actual values remain unchanged)

 ## Recipe: Scopes